MichaelCurrin/url-manager/docs/browser_onetab_extraction.md

 This section is applicable for both Chrome and Chromium web browsers.
 The two may both exist on the same system and both may be imported in the URL Manager application.

-Before continuing, follow the [Identify Chrome Profiles](identify_chrome_profiles.md) instructions.

 1. Open Chrome.
-2. Change to the desired profile.
+2. Change to the desired profile username.
 3. Open the Onetab extension.
 Right-click the Onetab icon, then click _Display OneTab_.
 This should take you to a URL like [chrome-extension://chphlpgkkbolifaimnlloiipkdnihall/onetab.html]().
 The long value in the middle is the extension's ID.
 4. _Ctrl+Shift+I_ to Inspect the page.
 5. Get the Extension's data.
     - Either
        1. Open the _Console_ tab.
        2. Enter `console.log(localStorage.state);` and copy the result to the clipboard.
-TODO: Or JSON pretty.
     - Or
         1. Open the _Application_ tab.
         2. Under Storage then Local Storage, click on _chrome-extension://chphlpgkkbolifaimnlloiipkdnihall_.